RRR: See how Ram Charan celebrated Golden Globe victory | www.lokmattimes.com

 Ram Charan-starrer 'RRR' struck gold at the 80th Golden Globe Awards.

-The film's terrific track 'Naatu Naatu' won a Golden Globe trophy in the Best Original Song category on Monday.
+The film's terrific track 'Naatu Naatu' won a Golden Globe trophy in the Best Original Song category.

 'Naatu Naatu' is composed by music director MM Keeravaani and penned by Kala Bhairava and Rahul Sipligunj.